 A Civil Beat Investigation: In Hawaii’s workers’ comp system, people with long-lasting injuries are often forced to battle doctors hand-picked by insurance companies to get treatment and disability payments.

 Civil Beat hosts numerous public and member-exclusive events every year, including monthly member coffees and pau hanas, Civil Cafe panel discussions, and an intimate speaker series known as Hawaii Storytellers.
 Through our events, Civil Beat looks to foster community discussions by providing a place where citizens can share their thoughts and debate important issues in a civil manner.

-Civil Beat is taking our member coffee events on the road!
-Join Civil Beat staff for a casual morning discussion at Aiea Public Library.
+Start your day with morning coffee and a casual discussion with Civil Beat staff, as we kick off an exciting, new year!
 If you’re new to Conversation and Coffee, this is a monthly gathering with our members to learn more about the issues you care about and the questions that are on your mind.
-It’s also a fun way to learn more about our stories by meeting the reporters.
-Free parking is available.
-Space is limited, so please RSVP.
+It’s also a fun way to learn about our stories by meeting the reporters.
+Free parking is available on-site.

 Civil Beat Open House

 Civil Beat hosts monthly gatherings to learn more about the issues you care about and the questions that are on your mind.
 It’s also a fun way to learn more about our stories by meeting the reporters.
-On April 18, start your day with morning coffee and a casual discussion with Civil Beat staff.
-We’ll welcome the newest member of our team Managing Editor Jim Simon.
-Space is limited, so please RSVP here.
+On December 5, please join us for our last event of 2017.
+Start your day with morning coffee and a casual discussion with Civil Beat staff.